64kramsystem/simple_scripting/README.md

 # SimpleScripting

-SS is a library composed of two modules (`Argv` and `Configuration`) which simplify two common scripting tasks:
+`SS` is a library composed of two modules (`Argv` and `Configuration`) which simplify two common scripting tasks:

 - implementing the commandline options parsing (and the related help)
 - loading and decoding the configuration for the script/application

-SS is an interesting (and useful) exercise in design, aimed at finding the simplest and most expressive data/structures which accomplish the given task(s).
+`SS` is an interesting (and useful) exercise in design, aimed at finding the simplest and most expressive data/structures which accomplish the given task(s).
 For this reason, the library can be useful for people who frequently write small scripts (eg. devops or nerds).

 ## SimpleScripting::Argv

-SSA is a module which acts as frontend to the standard Option Parser library (`optparse`), giving a very convenient format for specifying the arguments.
-SSA also generates the help.
+`SS::A` is a module which acts as frontend to the standard Option Parser library (`optparse`), giving a very convenient format for specifying the arguments. `SS::A` also generates the help.

 This is a definition example: